 Lose the first draft.
 Deep Revision: Part 2.

 This is Part Two of a 5-part tutorial called Deep Revision.
-This series is designed to help you prepare for The Little Bird Writing Contest.
+This series was designed to help writers prepare for The Little Bird Writing Contest.

 Read the rest of the Deep Revision series here: